Save-The-Net/SaveNetNeutralityBot/README.md

 ## Install-Serverless

 Inside you terminal type `npm i -g serverless`.
+Serverless is a framework we'll use to help us deploy and manage our lambda function controlling the bot.
+They have great [documentation](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).

 ## Install-and-Configure-Git

 Install [Git](https://git-scm.com/downloads).
 Then inside your terminal do [this](https://help.github.com/articles/setting-your-username-in-git/) and [that](https://help.github.com/articles/setting-your-commit-email-address-in-git/).

+If this is your first time using Git it can be a little tricky at first, but you'll only need to know basic commands to setup the bot.
+For more information about Git here's an easy to read [cheat sheet](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html) for all the common Git commands you'll need, which isn't many.

+For more

 ## OK-Let's-Wire-It-Up!